 In my case, that someone was a fifty-four-year-old man named Stanley Foster Reed, although he went by variations of that name, for example, the nom de plume Foster Seelye Nader, which he both used as a byline for his own stories and put on the masthead of his magazine.
 He put my name on the masthead, too, and under it the glorified title of editorial assistant, the better for it to look as if he had a full staff working for him at this time in his tumultuous personal and financial history.

-The magazine was a quarterly called Mergers & Acquisitions: The Journal of Corporate Venture.
+The magazine was called Mergers & Acquisitions: The Journal of Corporate Venture.
 It had been a brilliant idea when Stanley had founded the quarterly at the start of the decade-long mergers-and-acquisitions trend in 1965.
-By the time I got there in 1973, M&A had lost many of its subscribers, who either had found other ways to learn about which businesses were buying and selling what or else had sensed that the trend was waning.
-That year also was the start of the 1970s recession, a period of economic stagnation in much of the Western world that essentially ended the post-World War II economic boom that had allowed my parents to get a toehold in the middle class and send me and my older sister to college.
+By the time I got there in 1973, M&A had lost many of its subscribers, who either had found other ways to learn about which businesses were buying and selling what, or else had sensed that the trend was waning.
+That year also was the start of the 1970s recession, a period of economic stagnation in much of the Western world that essentially ended the post-World War II economic boom, the one that had allowed my parents to get a toehold in the middle class and send me and my older sister to college.
 As a result, facing mounting losses, Stanley had moved his offices from downtown Washington, D.C., to the basement of his house in McLean, Virginia.

 That’s where I, as a college senior, had been interviewed by Stanley—he, dressed in a short, white, terry-cloth bathrobe, purportedly because he had forgotten I was coming; me, in the black knit dress I had worn at my roommate’s wedding—and been hired to make sense out of his chaotic files, clip news of mergers, acquisitions, and sell-offs from piles of the Wall Street Journal and other sources, and type his longhand manuscripts.
 The date of the interview is easy to remember.
 It was my twenty-first birthday, December 19, 1972.
 I had been driven out to McLean by my boyfriend in his roommate’s MGB.
 He was waiting patiently at curbside for however long it might take.
 (Reader, I married him—a year and three days later.)
 There had been an initial interview a couple of weeks earlier, with a guy, perhaps in his early thirties, who turned out to be a congressman’s son—he, too, down on his luck—who had said I seemed a good fit for the job but that I needed to come back to be interviewed by Stanley.
 For that first interview, I had ridden my ten-speed bike, in the rain.
 The distance was nine miles from my dorm room, I recently checked on Google Maps, but even if, back then, I had realized how far away it was, I doubt I wouldn’t have made the journey.
 Ah, youth.